opencredit/badgeos/readme.txt

 * Easily review submissions and nominations from members.
 * Approve or deny submissions with one click.
 * Shortcodes with multiple options for review of submissions on any page or post on your site.
+* Powerful shortcodes to add an achievement submission or nominiation form to any post or page.
 * Add comments to engage the member and elaborate on your decisions.
 * Optional notification emails inform you when people on your site have made submissions or nominated peers.